 Two paths, one destination

-In Torngat Mountains National Park, Indigenous knowledge works hand in hand with modern science to protect a park and a homeland.
+In Torngat Mountains National Park, Indigenous knowledge works hand in hand with western science to protect a park and a homeland.

 A place of mountains, ice and streaming wildflowers, Torngat Mountains National Park covers a 9,700 square-kilometre wedge of land at the northern tip of Labrador.
 Its name comes from the Inuit word Torngait, meaning “place where the spirits dwell.”

 Over centuries, Inuit have built up vast body of knowledge about the land, weather and wildlife.
 Today, that first-hand knowledge teams up with modern science to guide management of the park… and help maintain a way of life.